If you’ve ever stood on the practice ground at a European Tour or PGA Tour event – you’ll know the answer is yes!

 However, if you’re still not hitting the ball where you want to after you’ve improved your set-up and alignment – it’s not going to tell you how to.

 A piece of golf swing training equipment designed solely to improve the tempo of a golfer’s swing.
 It combines audio and visual aids designed to make you repeatedly swing the club at the same tempo – and is ideal if this is something you struggle to achieve.
+Golf metronomes are often even used to help golf disc beginners.

 The negatives include having to wear earphones whilst swinging and, even if you master your tempo, it won’t tell you why you might still be hitting bad shots.